JUAN DE FUCA ARENA

 Juan De Fuca Whalers

 The Sidney Capitals of the British Columbia Hockey League (BCHL) moved to Colwood in 1986 and became the Juan De Fuca Whalers.
 Grant Erickson, former Victoria Cougars assistant coach and NHL player, was the Whalers head coach in 1986/87.
-The Whalers played at Juan de Fuca Arena for two years before the franchise relocated to the Cowichan Valley in 1988.
+Juan de Fuca Arena was home to the Whalers for two years before the franchise relocated to the Cowichan Valley in 1988.

-Byron Dafoe was born in England and moved to Comox when he was a child.
-He played two years for the Juan de Fuca Whalers from 1986-1988.
-He went on to the Portland Winterhawks in 1988 and was a 1989 second round draft pick of the Washington Capitals (The second goaltender picked in the draft).
-Between 1992 and 2004, Dafoe played 415 games for the Washington Capitals, Los Angeles Kings, Boston Bruins and Atlanta Thrashers.
-He retired in 2005 and now resides in Kelowna.
+Byron Dafoe was born in England and grew up playing minor hockey in Comox.
+From 1986-1988, he tended goal for the Juan de Fuca Whalers.
+He went on to the Portland Winterhawks in 1988 and was a 1989 second-round draft pick of the Washington Capitals (The second goaltender picked in the draft).
+Dafoe retired in 2005 after appearing in 415 games for the Washington Capitals, Los Angeles Kings, Boston Bruins and Atlanta Thrashers.

 Byron's son, Chase Dafoe, attended the Victoria Grizzlies training camp in 2018 and is currently with Trail Smoke Eaters of the BCHL.